Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 }
 ```
 ### Conclusion

-Graphql allows you request for what you want from your database without creating separate endpoints for each request.
-We have been able to build CRUD api using graphql that would have needed to create separate endpoints for each request for REST api.
+GraphQL lets you request for what you want from your database without creating separate endpoints for each request.
+In this article, we built a CRUD application with Django using GraphQL queries and mutations.